-They aim to reach thousands of young people who are at risk of developing depression and other mental health issues, and make sure they get the help they need.
+The Blues Programme aims to reach thousands of young people who are at risk of developing depression and other mental health issues, and make sure they get the help they need.
 This year, they’ll be working with selected schools, colleges and sixth forms to introduce the programme.
 Their ambition over the next year is to fund the roll-out of ‘Blues’ across the UK.
 Find out more.

 Rowland Hill Fund